CLPSAW/Fractal-Space-Fan-Made-Level-Editor-Builds/README.md

 Created on January 17, 2025
 Notable features:
 - 3 new objects [CYAN GROUND]; [RED GROUND]; [ORANGE GROUND]
-- Added provisional level light (Universal Cube)
+- Added provisional level light (Universal Cube) = Replaced by the Sun (Directional Light) on the following build

 VERSION 0.1.1 (Major)
 Created on February 6, 2025